-At the moment, it is possible to access almost every parameter that you can use after \t is a single token or is sort of special in T_EX .
-This excludes parameters that need extra arguments, like \t in the subset comprising simple integer and dimension registers are writable as well as readable (like \t racingcommands and \t).
+At the moment, it is possible to access almost every parameter that you can use after the, is a single token or is sort of special in T_EX .
+This excludes parameters that need extra arguments, like $\text{the}\scriptfont$.
+The subset comprising simple integer and dimension registers are writable as well as readable (like tracingcommands and \parindent).

-11.3.2 Internal parameter values, set and get
+12.3.2 Internal parameter values, set and get